All Episodes

 Marcus, the six-month-old lamb, has now been culled.

-The decision has provoked fury among animal-loving celebrities, animal and human rights campaigners, and the parents of some of the children led to threats against Lloyd Primary School and its teachers, according to a member of the staff.
+The decision has provoked fury among animal-loving celebrities, animal and human rights campaigners, and the parents of some of the children, led to threats against Lloyd Primary School and its teachers, according to a member of the staff.

 Around 250 children at the school take part in a program designed to teach them about rearing and breeding animals.

-But those plans have been put on hold following the furor created by the lamb's culling.
+The intention had been to buy pigs with the money raised from slaughtering Marcus, but those plans have been put on hold following the furor created by the lamb's culling.

 The school said the program may now have to be stopped.